spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/3-data-flow-simple-task.md

 The Data Flow server provides a comprehensive [API](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#api-guide) to perform the necessary steps.
 The Data Flow server includes a Data Flow Dashboard web UI client.
 In addition, there is a [Data Flow Shell](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#shell) command line interface (CLI), available as a separate download.
 The CLI and the UI both expose the complete API functionality.
-Which one to use is a matter of preference, but the UI is quite nice, so we feature it here.
+Which one to use is a matter of preference, but the UI is nice, so we feature it here.

 ### The Data Flow Dashboard

 Assuming Data Flow is [installed](%currentPath%/installation/) and running on one of the supported platforms, open your browser at `<data-flow-url>/dashboard`.
 Here, `<data-flow-url>` depends on the platform.
-Consult the [installation guide](%currentPath%/installation) to determining the base URL for your installation.
+See the [installation guide](%currentPath%/installation) to determine the base URL for your installation.
 If Data Flow is running on your local machine, go to http://localhost:9393/dashboard.

 ### Application Registration